 “A STA shall have only one user position in each group of which it is a member.
 The STA’s user position in each group of which it is a member is indicated by the associated subfield in the User Position Array field (see 8.4.1.52

 (User Position Array field)) in the Group ID Management frame addressed to the STA.
-An AP can assign the same user position for each Group ID to different STAs.”
+For each Group ID, an AP can assign the same user position to multiple STAs.”